Advertiser Disclosure

 Hot Tip: Amex sometimes offers lower prices on first, business, and premium economy class tickets as part of its International Airline Program, which means you’d end up using fewer points to pay.

-That’s it!
-In this example, you’d redeem 9,400 points up front (or some combination thereof) and receive anywhere from 35% to 50% of your Membership Rewards points back in 6 to 10 weeks.
+In this example, you’d redeem 26,848 points up front and then receive a 35% rebate of 9,367 points back into your Amex Membership Rewards account in 6 to 10 weeks, for a net cost of 17,481 points for the flight.

 Bottom Line: Using Pay With Points is simple, but you need to have all the required points up front.